mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 This may be useful to decide at runtime how many goroutines to start.

 Goroutines share memory, so access should be synchronized either by using channels or mutexes.
+Each is described ahead.

 Often when writing code that demonstrates goroutines it is useful to pause their execution for a given duration